Degree bounds for local cohomology: Geometric Applications.

 The formulation (\ref{formulation}) affords a direct comparison with the relevant part of \cite[Cor~7.8]{EHU}:

 Observe that $b_0(I^{(2)}/I^2)\le \topdeg(I^{(2)}/I^2)$ and $b_0(I)\le b_1(I)-1$.
 (Recall the meaning of $b_i$ from (\ref{numerical-functions}).) \end{remark}

-Corollary~\ref{hyperplane} is about general hyperplane sections of subschemes of projective space over an infinite field $k$.
-Let $V$ be the subscheme of $\mathbb P^{d-1}_k$ defined by the homogeneous ideal $I$ in $R=k[x_1,\dots,x_d]$ and $H$ be a linear subspace of $\mathbb P^{d-1}_k$ defined by $c$ general linear forms in $k[x_1,\dots,x_d]$, for some $c$ with $1\le c\le \dim V$.
-We produce an upper bound for the maximal generator degree of the saturated ideal defining $V\cap H$, in terms of information that can be read from the minimal homogeneous resolution of $R/I$.
-Notice that the saturated ideal of $V\cap H$ is the ideal of polynomials vanishing on $V\cap H$ if $I$ is radical \cite[5.2]{Fl}.
-If $V$ is arithmetically Cohen-Macaulay, then this information can be obtained by way of the well-known technique of Artinian reduction.
-However, if $V$ is not arithmetically Cohen-Macaulay, then the bounds that we obtain are new and interesting.
-In particular, we have highlighted the case when $V\cap H$ is a zero dimensional scheme. \begin{corollary} Let $R=k[x_1,\dots,x_d]$ be a standard graded polynomial ring over an infinite field $k$, $I$ be a homogeneous ideal of $R$, $c$ be an integer with $1\le c\le \dim (R/I)-1$, $\ell_1,\dots,\ell_c$ be general linear forms in $R$, $\bar I$ be the image $I$ in $\bar R=R/(\ell_1,\dots,\ell_c)$, and $J$ be the saturation $J=\bar I^{\rm sat}$ of $\bar I$.
+Corollary~\ref{hyperplane} is about hyperplane sections of subschemes of projective space.
+For instance, let $V$ be the subscheme of $\mathbb P^{d-1}_k$ defined by the homogeneous ideal $I$ in $R=k[x_1,\dots,x_d]$ and $H$ be a linear subspace of $\mathbb P^{d-1}_k$ defined by general linear forms in $k[x_1,\dots,x_d]$.
+We produce an upper bound for the maximal generator degree of the saturated ideal defining $V\cap H$, in terms of information that can be read from a single shift in the minimal homogeneous resolution of $R/I$.
+The analogous bound for the highest degree of a form that is in the saturated ideal of $V\cap H$ but not in the image of $I$ was proved in \cite[5.1]{EHU}.
+Notice that the saturated ideal of $V\cap H$ is the ideal of polynomials vanishing on $V\cap H$ if $k$ is algebraically closed and $I$ is radical \cite[5.2]{Fl}. \begin{corollary} Let $R=k[x_1,\dots,x_d]$ be a standard graded polynomial ring over a field $k$, $I$ be a homogeneous ideal of $R$, and $L$ be an ideal minimally generated by $c$ linear forms in $R$.
+Assume that $\dim \, {\rm Tor}^R_1(R/I, R/L)\le 1$.
+Let $\bar I$ be the image of $I$ in $\bar R=R/L$ and $J$ be the saturation $J=\bar I^{\rm sat}$ of $\bar I$.
 Then Furthermore, if $c=\dim (R/I)-1$, then \end{corollary}

+\begin{remark} The inequality $\dim \, {\rm Tor}^R_1(R/I, R/L)\le 1$ is satisfied if $\dim (R/I)\le 1$.
+It also holds if $k$ is infinite and $L$ is generated by general linear forms, because such forms are a filtered regular sequence on $R/I$, see \cite[2.3]{Xie} for a proof. \end{remark}